 2-IV.J.
-EMERGENCY TRANSFERS
+EMERGENCY TRANSFERS [24 CFR 5.2005(e)]

 A participant that is eligible for an emergency transfer under VAWA must express their desire to move to another unit through a written request for emergency transfer.
 The Authority has adopted HUD's form HUD-5383, Emergency Transfer Request for Victims of Domestic Violence, Sexual Assault, or Stalking (See Exhibit 2-6) as the document of record for making such requests.